AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-designmode.md

    >[!NOTE]
    >
-   >Adaptive form components are designed to work inside Adaptive Form Container to leverage the Forms ecosystem.
+   >Adaptive form components are designed to work inside Adaptive Form Container to use the Forms ecosystem.
 Therefore, these components must be used only in adaptive form editor and they will not function in the Sites page editor.

    **Settings**